 The carbon put into our atmosphere by fossil fuels is only a small portion of the carbon put in the atmosphere from other sources.
 Some estimates say that fossil fuels contribute less than 5 percent of the total carbon (see graphic representation below) in our atmosphere and the United States produces about 15 percent of the world’s CO (see pie graph below).

-If the USA stopped using all fossil fuels overnight, it would only make a 0.75 percent difference in overall global carbon.
-[EDIT January 21, 2020: These numbers have changed slightly.
+If the USA stopped using all fossil fuels overnight, it would only make a 0.75 percent difference in overall global carbon output.
+[EDIT November 20, 2020: After a discussion with commenter TA, I added word “output” to end of previous sentence to reflect actual intent] [EDIT January 21, 2020: These numbers have changed slightly.
 The USA is now considered to be contributing 16%.
 There is a new pie graph at the link provided above that shows this 16%.
-So the 0.75 percentage stated above now calculates to 0.8% which is 16% or 5%. ]
+So the 0.75 percentage stated above now calculates to 0.8% which is 16% of 5%. ]

 So, they want us to believe that an ineffective carbon tax is going to reduce the U.S. carbon output, enough to change the overall global concentration and thus fix climate change.
 I’m sorry but the numbers and the logic make no sense.

 I repeat: How stupid do these people they think we are?

 That’s the end of the InBusiness column.

 Honestly, some of the carbon tax promoters know that the carbon tax won’t do a thing to reduce our carbon output but it would, as Brad Werntz parroted,

 “…promote economic growth, reduce budget deficits, reduce redundant and inefficient regulation, reduce unnecessary subsidies, and reduce the costs associated with climate change”.